llvdl/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-The load the data the archive is unzipped and then contained csv file is read.
+To load the data the archive is unzipped and then contained csv file is read.
 The date entities are parsed as date objects.
-Some measurements are incomplete, so a separate set (`activityNonNa`) is created that only has complete measurements (i.e. steps is not NA).
+Some measurements are incomplete, so a separate set (`measurementsComplete`) is created that only has complete measurements (i.e. steps is not NA).

 ```r